Rafie97/Google-Cardboard-3D-Printed/README.md

 Here is a project I 3D printed based on Google Cardboard, an augmented reality headset made for phones.
-This version is much sturdier despite the duct tape, which is an eye sore but mechanically useful in this case.
+This version is much sturdier despite the duct tape, which is mechanically useful in this case, albeit ugly.

+PS - My camera has a problem that made all the pictures red and purple.

 ![IMAG1190](https://user-images.githubusercontent.com/11741706/91128665-377dbe00-e66e-11ea-9311-bbe6c14e1810.jpg)